×

 What are the schools in Las Tablas like?

 "Information about international or bilingual schools specifically located in Las Tablas is quite limited.
 It appears that the region may not have a significant number of such schools.
 However, Panama as a whole has several international and bilingual schools, mostly located in or near Panama City.
 These include the Oxford International School, the Metropolitan School of Panama, and the King's College, The British School of Panama.
 The Oxford International School (https://www.ois.edu.pa/) offers a bilingual education in English and Spanish, following the International Baccalaureate (IB) curriculum.
 It caters to students from pre-kindergarten to 12th grade.
 The Metropolitan School of Panama (https://www.themetropolitanschool.com/) is an international school that offers the IB curriculum from pre-kindergarten to 12th grade.
 The school is committed to fostering a diverse and inclusive community.
 King's College, The British School of Panama (https://www.kingsgroup.org/) is a British international school that offers the English National Curriculum from nursery to year 13.
 The school is part of the King's Group, which has schools in several countries.
 For families living in Las Tablas, these schools may be an option if they are willing to commute or relocate.
-It would be best to contact local education authorities or real estate agents in Las Tablas for more specific information about the availability of international or bilingual education in the area," explained one expat living in Las Tablas, Panama.
+It would be best to contact local education authorities or real estate agents in Las Tablas for more specific information about the availability of international or bilingual education in the area," commented one expat when asked about in Las Tablas.

 About the Author